Export of Perfumes from Ancient India

-The sea route to India really opened up in the first century BCE with the discovery of how the monsoon winds would allow direct passage across the Indian Ocean and back, thus avoiding the coastal route with its dangerous reefs and pirates.
+Around two thousand years ago, Bharat started being known as India by traders from the Roman Empire and the Greek Civilizations.
+The sea route to India really opened up in the first century BCE with the discovery of the monsoon winds which would allow direct passage across the Indian Ocean and back, thus avoiding the coastal route with its dangerous reefs and pirates.
 The classic description of these sea routes is a book written in the first century CE, the Periplus of the Erythraean (Red) Sea.
-Roman trade with India is documented by numerous finds of Roman coins along the Indian coast and by other objects along the overland routes.
-For the Romans, spices may well have been even more important than silk, and the major source of the spices was South and Southeast Asia.

 Roman Empire and India

+Indo-Roman relations were built on trade.
+Roman trade in India began with overland caravans and later by direct maritime trade following the conquest of Egypt by Augustus in 30 BCE.
+Roman trade with India is documented by numerous finds of Roman coins along the Indian coast and by other objects along the overland routes.
 According to Strabo (II.5.12), not long after Augustus took control of Egypt, while Gallus was Prefect of Egypt (26–24 BCE), up to 120 ships were setting sail every year from Myos Hormos to modern-day India:

 Pliny the Elder (AD 23-79) who wrote the following about journeys to the Malabar coast: "If the wind called Hippalus is blowing it is possible to arrive in forty days at Muziris....
 Travellers set sail from Muziris on their return to Europe, at the beginning of the Egyptian month of Tybia, which is our December, or at all events before the sixth day of the Egyptian month Mechir, the same as our Ides of January; if they do this they can go and return the same year."